Hosted by Apenheul, The Netherlands (23-26 March, 2020)

 There is more coming!
 This is the initial programme release, we are currently working on expanding presentations and workshops in a number of areas of the programme, particularly concerning affective states.
 We are exploring welfare research across all animal science fields which can offer teachings that can be extrapolated and add to our knowledge in the zoo community!

 Join our Facebook group 'EAZA Animal Welfare' for updates on the programme, and keep an eye on this website.

 Please note: All programme details were correct at the point of programme release.
 However, details may be subject to change.
 Refunds cannot be given due to programme change.

-Early bird rate is available until 22 January 2020, student discount fees are unfortunately not available.
+Early bird rate is no longer available.
+Student discount fees are unfortunately not available.
 In case of questions please contact email@example.com.

 |Full conference, early rate||€330|

 |Single day, early rate||€115|

 Participation fees EAZA Academy course (this course is now fully booked):